-Sunday evening, Justin and Jennifer Miller opened the doors of the beautifully renovated Lark Hall in Albany, NY to friends and family.
+Sunday evening, Justin and Jennifer Miller opened the doors of the beautifully renovated Lark Hall in Albany, NY to friends and family with My Morning Jacket’s Carl Broemel as the featured artist.
 Ian O’Neill of Deer Tick opened up the evening on guitar and vocals with help from Dennis Ryan on drums and vocals.
 They played some originals that were just recorded, songs from their side project Happiness and Deer Tick songs from the album Mayonnaise.

 The audience, having just been treated by the Miller’s to a Tex Mex buffet and open bar, was all smiles and an amazing listening room shone brilliantly as the last rays of sunlight came into the hall through the balcony windows.

 The invite-only audience of about 70 people was in for a real treat next as O’Neill and Ryan closed their set stating, “Well looks like Carl just got here and we have one more for you, then we are going to come on out there and watch him with y’all!”
 Carl Broemel, guitar, pedal steel and saxophone player for My Morning Jacket, having just finished a four-night run with his bandmates, had quietly been watching the opening set from the side of the hall.
 Broemel, who has just released the critically acclaimed Wished Out album in 2018 and 2019’s EP Brokenhearted Jubilee was up next.

 We were incredibly honored and grateful to have Carl join us on our maiden voyage… and none of it would have ever been possible without the support and love of our friends who were there to share the experience with us – Truly a dream come true!”Justin and Jennifer Miller